-'The very hairs of your head are all numbered' (Matthew 10 v 30
+'The very hairs of your head are all numbered' (Matthew 10 v 30 hand, of never having had a fair chance or a 'level playing field'.

 Note down the things that have meant a lot to you.
 We call it 'counting our blessings'.
 Such things as a good friend or partner, a nice start in life through caring parents.
 An ambition or career fulfilled.
 What about personal knowledge of God?